Nano-GPT-com/nano-rpc-proxy/README.md

 - The computed value is stored on the job as `minConf` and used for subsequent checks.
   Status JSON exposes this as `requiredConfirmations`.

-**Settlement note**: credit the user with `effectiveAmount` (net of the consolidation fee). `paidAmount` is the gross on-chain deposit.
+**Settlement note**: credit the user with `effectiveAmount`. `paidAmount` is the gross on-chain deposit.

 **Flow**
 1) Call `/api/transaction/create`; store `paymentId`, `address`, `client_reference`.
 2) User pays that address (integrated address embeds `paymentId` for zano).
 3) Watcher scans jobs:
    - If a deposit is seen below minConf → status `CONFIRMING`.
-   - Once ≥ minConf → optional consolidation (one attempt per job) → webhook → mark seen → delete job.
+   - Once ≥ minConf → webhook → mark seen → delete job.
-   - If webhook fails, job is retained; consolidation is not retried.
+   - If webhook fails, job is retained.
 4) Status endpoint always reflects latest stored state.

 **Examples**